This page will be regularly updated throughout the year.

 September 4: BYD’s auto business will surpass Tesla’s by revenue and on a gross profit basis is already ~75% larger.
 BYD is able to achieve higher margins through its proprietary battery business.

-September 1 (Part 1 | Part 2): Contrary to popular belief, China’s NEV sector is profitable even as subsidies reduce over time.
+September 1 (Part 1 | Part 2 | Part 3): Contrary to popular belief, China’s NEV sector is profitable even as subsidies reduce over time.
+Compared to every other EV sector, it is the only one that is even close to making money.

 August 2024